dosart/Linear_data_structures_using_C/README.md

 ### Higher-order functions
 - [x] vector_foreach - applies a function to each element of the array
 - [x] vector_filter - add to a new array elements whose predicate returns true
 - [x] vector_fold - converts a vector to a single value
+- [x] vector_any -  return true if at least one element of an iterable is true else false